 For some of us, even the hardiest indoor plants present a challenge.
 If that’s you, or you’re just starting your house plant journey, you might like to consider some pet-friendly succulents and cacti (yes, there are safe cacti).

 Burro’s tail or donkey’s tail, aeonium arboreum, tender sedum, and varieties of haworthia, echeveria, sempervivum, and crassulaceae are so low stress that you and your dog will forget they’re even there.
+Seriously, these couldn’t be easier to grow and keep happy.

 Of course, even a non-toxic cactus can still contain enough spikes to harm a curious pet.
 Luckily, haworthia are low on barbs as well as non-toxic, just in case someone is tempted to take a bite.